Mike Weber (American football): College career

-As a junior, he was again the backup behind Dobbins, while appearing in 13 games (2 starts).
-He registered 172 carries for 954 yards (5.5-yard average) and 6 touchdowns.
+As a junior, he rotated with J. K. Dobbins while appearing in 13 games.
+He registered 172 carries for 954 yards (6.0 yard average) and 8 touchdowns.
 He switched his jersey number from 25 to 5 (the number he wore when he played little league football in Detroit) for the contest against the University of Michigan, returning to his former number for the team's final two games.

-On December 16, 2018, Weber announced that he would forgo his final year of eligibility and declared for the 2019 NFL Draft.
+On December 16, 2018, Weber announced that he would forgo his final year of eligibility and declared for the 2019 NFL draft.